 Language discrimination in the workplace (examples below) is a form of national origin discrimination, and in many cases, it’s illegal.
+It occurs when a person is treated differently for not speaking English or because of his or her language skills.

 Here’s what you need to know.